Sport climbing at the 2020 Summer Olympics – Men's combined

 The men's combined event at the 2020 Summer Olympics was a climbing competition combining three disciplines (speed, bouldering, lead).
-It was held from August 3 to August 5, 2021 at the Aomi Urban Sports Park in Tokyo.
+It was held from August 3 to August 5, 2021, at the Aomi Urban Sports Park in Tokyo.
 A total of 20 athletes from 15 nations competed.
 Sport climbing was one of four new sports added to the Olympic program for 2020.

 During the qualifying round, Bassa Mawem of France suffered an injury to his lower bicep tendon in his left arm and was forced to withdraw from the final.

 Competition format

 In the qualification round each of the twenty competitors competed in speed climbing, bouldering and lead climbing.

 The scores were multiplied and the 8 competitors with the lowest total scores proceeded to the finals.

-In speed climbing, climbers raced against each others in pairs on a standardized wall of 15m in height.
+In speed climbing, climbers raced against each other's in pairs on a standardized wall of 15m in height.
 In the qualification round, climbers had two runs on two different lanes; their best times were recorded and used for seeding placement in the Final rounds.
 In the final round, climbers raced head-to-head with the fastest to the top winning.

 In bouldering, climbers needed to top boulder problems set on 4.5m-high wall within a certain amount of time.
 In the qualification round, climbers were faced with 4 boulder problems and given 5 minutes on each problem to top them.
 The final round had 3 boulder problems to top within a 4 minutes time limit.

 In lead climbing, climbers were given a route set on 15m-high wall to top within 6 minutes.
 If there was a tie, the climber with the fastest elapsed time won.